kdaily/aws-cli/proposals/pr-contrib-guide.md

 comment should be added by the maintainers to describe how users can advocate for the feature with more use cases, or vote for the issue using reactions.
 The issue is subject to existing stale and ancient issue closure mechanisms.

+While we do not want to discourage users to contribute or make proposed changes, we need to acknowledge that the maintainers still have limited bandwidth to give feedback on implementation or design and review pull requests.
+If an issue has not been explicitly marked as being available for contribution, it should not be expected that a pull request will get a review.

 When an issue is being worked on by the community, maintainers will provide guidance and support during the contribution process.
 They will engage with the